jason-saar/Resume/Readme.md

 ## Back-end Stories

 #### Update Photo Class
-Our original class did not automatically calculate and images hieght and width, and this needed to be inputted by the user when a new instance was created.
+Our original class did not automatically calculate an images height and width, and this needed to be inputted by the user when a new instance was created.
 I change the create method of the contoller to automatically calculate the height and width of an image.
 This story also required some light front-end work updating CSS classes, and apply them to the the different Photo views.

 [User Story](Projects/Update-Photo-Class/User-Story.png?raw=true)